WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 # Declaring an Array

-- Remember, when we want to create an variable, We declare that variable.
+- Remember, when we want to create an variable, we declare that variable.

 - We use the same process to create an array.